caltechlibrary/dataset/README.md

 # dataset   [![DOI](https://data.caltech.edu/badge/79394591.svg)](https://data.caltech.edu/badge/latestdoi/79394591)

-_dataset_ is a golang package for managing JSON documents and their attachments on disc or in S3 storage.
-_dataset_ is also a command line tool exercising the features of the golang _dataset_ package.
+_dataset_ is a golang package for managing JSON documents and their attachments on disc or in cloud storage (e.g. Amazon S3, Google Cloud Storage).  _dataset_ is also a command line tool exercising the features of the golang _dataset_ package.
 A project goal of _dataset_ is to "play nice" with shell scripts and other Unix tools (e.g. it respects standard in, out and error with minimal side effects).
 This means it is easily scriptable via Bash shell or interpretted languages like Python.

 _dataset_ organanizes JSON documents by unique names in collections.
 Collections are represented as Unix subdirectories (or paths under S3) with each collection having a series of buckets (sub-directories/sub-paths) spreading the JSON documents and their attachments across the file system (this avoids having too many JSON documents in a given directory).

+At its core the itch _dataset_ is trying to scratch is managing JSON documents as collections where they are easily available for pipe line processing with common Unix tools and the occassional ad-hoc workflows typically encountered processing metadata in a library.
+You can do much more with it but that's its inception use case.

+### Limitations of _dataset_

+There are some specific things that _dataset_ is not.

++ It is not a multiuser database system
++ It is not a repository management system
++ It is not a general purpose database system
++ It is not a real-time data store
++ It is not a high-performance key/value store

+If you're looking for a basis for creating a JSON-LD repository systme you probably are looking for something like [Project Fedora](https://fedoraproject.org/wiki/Fedora_Project_Wiki).
+Likewise if you looking for a more full featured database solution you should probably check ones like [Postgres](https://www.postgresql.org/), [CouchDB](https://couchdb.apache.org/) are some good starting points.

 ## Operations